 Immediate disposal or processing of waste with short-lived RAM from patients or individual consumer products containing exempt RAM (i.e., smoke detectors) is typical at solid waste facilities.
 The RP Action Plan must have procedures for characterizing the type of radioactive material present in the waste.
 It is acceptable for facilities to just have prompt access to characterization equipment (e.g., through a health physics consultant) instead of owning the equipment, if it is stated in the RP Action Plan.
 Characterization is best executed under the direct supervision of the person who prepared the RP Action Plan or another similarly trained and qualified individual able to use a portable MCA.
-The RP Action Plan should address steps to confirm the radiation level detected by the monitoring device and identify the radioisotope(s).
+The RP Action Plan should address steps to confirm the radiation level detected by an appropriate monitoring device and identify the radioisotope(s).
+As noted previously, follow-up depends on the type of RAM found, and the use of the "DID" approach (i.e., detect, identify and determine) is key to what needs to be done next.

 At Action Level One, the procedure to identify the radioisotope must include means to determine the gamma ray spectrum.
-Procedures used in the characterization phase should be situation specific and will be determined by many factors including the type of truck and how it is loaded, the nature of the waste, radiation levels indicated by the survey, highest dose rate, location of RAM in the load, instrumentation, personnel available, weather, and other factors.
+Procedures used in the characterization phase should be situation 250-3100-001 / DRAFT / Page 24 specific and will be determined by many factors including the type of truck and how it is loaded, the nature of the waste, radiation levels indicated by the survey, highest dose rate, location of RAM in the load, instrumentation and personnel available, weather conditions, if off-loading the waste is needed, and other factors.